 Risk factors for black/purple toenails due to bruising include:

 If you need assistance choosing athletic shoes, our staff can assist you in selecting footwear that fits correctly.
-Drop-in shoe fittings are offered during clinic hours Monday-Saturday and is a complimentary service.
-No appointment required.
+Drop-in shoe fittings are available during clinic hours Monday-Saturday and alternating Sundays.
+This is a complimentary service; No appointment required.

 Here are several things you can do to prevent toenail discoloration:

-Our clinic store is open six days a week and offers a variety of nail and foot care products.
+Our clinic store is open 7 days a week and offers a variety of nail and foot care products.

-A chiropodist at your clinic can also give you a medical pedicure.
+A chiropodist at your clinic can also provide nail care and a medical pedicure.
 A medical pedicure done by a foot specialist feels just as nice as a cosmetic pedicure, while also giving you the chance to get your toes and feet tended to by a licensed foot specialist.
 A licensed foot specialist can recognize and tend to any potential issues that may cause toenail discolouration in the future.